hysts/CogView2_demo/README.md

 ![screenshot](assets/screenshot.jpg)

-It takes about 1 minute to generate 8 images.
+It takes about 3 minutes to load models and about 1 minute to generate 8 images.

 ## Prerequisite
 An A100 instance is required to run CogView2.